javiergamarra/nhpatt.github.io/_posts/2017-04-31-cas_2015_ticket_sale.md

 <img src="../images/cas_2015_ticket_sale.png">

 There are less weird spikes.
-In fact there are only few days where we sold more than 10 tickets and **we can map them to special events**, the more important being:
+In fact there are only a few days where we sold more than 10 tickets and **we can map them to special events**, the more important being:

 * 21/09 with 44 tickets sold was the **last day of the early bird discount**.